ilkerccom/bitcrackrandomiser/README.md

 # How to use?

+You can read detailed [How To Use Guide](https://github.com/ilkerccom/bitcrackrandomiser/blob/main/HOW-TO-USE.md)

+### Simple Using

 1 - Create an account on [BTCPuzzle.info](https://btcpuzzle.info/dashboard) website and obtain your user token.

 2 - Download latest released [Bitcrackrandomiser](https://github.com/ilkerccom/bitcrackrandomiser/releases) or build it yourself.